ARTICLES OF PRACTICE (CHURCH POLITY)

 Article 5.
 Meetings

 The church shall hold four regular business meetings a year on the first week of each quarter, if possible, and shall elect officers at the fourth quarterly meeting.
 The pastor and the boards shall report on their activities and concerns at each regular meeting.
 Special meetings may be called by the pastor, by one of the boards, or by any five church members.
-A majority of the trustees shall constitute a quorum for all such meetings.
+Five members or at least one fourth of the average yearly number of voting members shall constitute a quorum for all such meetings.
+Notices of all business meetings shall be announced at the Sabbath morning worship services and/or published in the bulletin and electronically at least two weeks before the scheduled meeting.
+The time of any one of the business meetings may be temporarily changed or the meeting may be postponed by the church or the Board of Trustees.

 Article 6.
 Election of officers

-Section 1: The pastor, elders, and deacons shall be elected at any time and in any manner as the church may direct.
+Section 1: The pastor shall be elected at any time and in any manner as the church may direct.

 Section 2: The elder board shall be three members of the church, each of whom shall serve for three years.
 They shall be elected to partially overlapping terms, so that one elder shall be elected each year at the last quarterly meeting.
 Vacancies occurring by death or otherwise shall be filled at the first quarterly meeting or at such time as the church may direct.